Version 3.0: October 20, 2019

 An impersonal generation will take the place of Nature’s hideous system.

-And this is very similar to major aspects of Huxley’s novel Brave New World.
-Anne thinks it sounds “lovely”.
-Mary is astonished about the “bottles”.
+And this is very similar to major aspects of Huxley’s later novel Brave New World.
+Anne thinks it sounds “lovely.”
+Mary is astonished about the “bottles.”

 I think Huxley’s use of this Russell-like Scogan character–a sociable extremist–is an example of a media technique for introducing the public to controversial ideas.
-Gombauld, who I agree with, is presented as the opposite extreme, and I bet many readers have tended to adopt a position–like Mary’s–somewhere between Gombauld and Scogan.
+The Gombauld character, who I agree with, is presented as the opposite extreme, and I bet many readers have tended to adopt a position–like Mary’s–somewhere between Gombauld and Scogan.

 Chapter 6: Another guest is introduced–Mr. Barbecue-Smith, an author of books of “comfort and spiritual teaching.
 So the literary interests of the guests, including Denis, remind us of the crowd Huxley was part of.
 He implies the “astral world” in this scene.
 Mr. Barbecue-Smith tells Denis the secret of writing professionally is “Inspiration” and you need to learn how to get Inspiration to function.
 He explains that he shouldn’t bother with the intellectual labor.
 He claims to hypnotize himself and write in a trance state.
 So it’s automatic writing.
 Was it nonsense?
-“Certainly not”.
+“Certainly not.”
 That’s how he writes his inspirational and financially successful spiritual books.
 He turns off his conscious brain and writes with his subconscious.
 Huxley later develops these themes of hypnosis and religious mysticism in his fiction and non-fiction writing and talks, and so we have our current version of the modern world filled with similar influences [R].

 Chapter 7: Mary talks to Anne about “sexual repression” and about whether to pick either Denis or Gombauld.
 Anne refuses to advise.